-Do Ivanka & Melania Trump Get Along?
-The Answer Is Kind Of Complicated
+Ivanka & Melania Trump’s Relationship Is, Well, Kind Of Complicated

 Ivanka and Melania.
 Melania and Ivanka.
 The two Trumps who, many in the White House hope, can alchemize the president into something a little more palatable, a little more family friendly.
 Softer.
 The two women are often described in terms of their relationship to the man in the Oval Office, but never in terms of their relationship with each other.
 So what's the deal with Trump's two top women?
 Do Ivanka and Melania get along?

 There's no easy answer to that question.
 Not really, anyways.

 The two women are often described at length: their parenting styles, their respective roles in the White House, their relationships to and with the president — but almost never in terms of their relationship to and with each other.
 They're often used to triangulate President Donald Trump's relationships with the other, or Trump's relationships with all women, for that matter.
 They're an exercise in compare and contrast as far as the makeup of The Trump Woman goes.
 But we never really see who they are in terms of their personal relationship.